jimbobbennett/Hackathon-CaptureImageForFaceDetection/README.md

 # Hackathon sample template - Capture an image for face detection using the Azure Face API

-This repo provides a template for a Python/Flask app that streams images from teh users webcam to a video player on an HTML page.
+This repo provides a template for a Python/Flask app that streams images from the users webcam to a video player on an HTML page.
 Then when the use clicks a button, it will capture the image and POST it to a route in the Flask app.
 This route will send the image to the Azure Face API for face detection

 ## To use this repo